-Despite the improvements in agricultural pollution control in recent years, further work is needed to ensure full compliance.
+Despite the improvements in agricultural pollution control in recent years, surveys carried out by local authorities indicate that on average 31% of farms nationally may be non-compliant with the Nitrates Regulations.
 While the Regulations are in the early stage of implementation, it is clear that an effective inspection and enforcement regime is needed to ensure full compliance.